The Early Learning Center

 - Staff who show respect and affection for children and families interacting with them in caring ways

 - Staff who are knowledgeable about illness prevention, nutrition education, and safety concerns

-Fairfield University is pleased to collaborate with Carousel Educational Services, Norwalk, Conn., in offering an Early Learning Center on campus (Coughlin Road) that will provide your child with a safe and attractive daycare environment that features programming responsive to your child's individual needs and challenges each child's development potential.
+Fairfield University is pleased to offer an Early Learning Center on campus (Coughlin Road) that will provide your child with a safe and attractive daycare environment that features programming responsive to your child's individual needs and challenges each child's development potential.

 This program will empower the children in it with high self-esteem that will enable them to be productive within their families, their relationships with peers, and eventually within their communities.

-The Fairfield University Educational Advisor to the new Early Learning Center is Dr. Emily Smith, associate professor of curriculum and instruction in the Graduate School of Education and Allied Professions (GSEAP).
+The Fairfield University Educational Advisor to the Early Learning Center is Dr. Ryan Colwell, assistant professor of Childhood Education in the Graduate School of Education and Allied Professions (GSEAP).